DataDog/integrations-extras/docontrol/README.md

 #### Create an API key in Datadog

-Be sure to copy and save your API Key as you will not be able to access it after exiting the page.
-For more information, see [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token).

 1. In Datadog, hover over your username in the bottom left corner and select **Organization Settings**.

 2. From the left panel, click **API Keys**.